 The Canada Revenue Agency (CRA) is the federal government department that decides whether or not a nonprofit is a charity for the purpose of taxes.
 If CRA decides it is a charity, it gives it a registered charitable number.
 CRA also checks to see whether charities are following the rules that apply to them.

 A casting vote is the vote a chair of a meeting gets to break a tie vote.
 A tie vote means there are an equal number of votes for and against the issue being voted on.
 Your bylaws may say whether or not a chair of a meeting at your nonprofit gets a casting vote.
-If your bylaws do not say, then the chair does not have a casting vote.
+If your bylaws do not say this, then the chair does not have a casting vote.

 A charity is a nonprofit that only has charitable goals or purposes, and all its activities further those goals.